MIchaellikp/Delivery-System/README.md

 * Wen Luo (wluo72)
 * Wa Chu (wchu42)
 ## Setup
+Navigate to the folder provided.
+You will see three files:
+* CS6310.jar
+* DeliverySystem.sql
+* setup_mysql_docker.sh.

 Please run the docker script to set up a new container that hosts MySQL database.
 ```cmd
 setup_mysql_docker.sh